inancgumus/katas/scala/readme.md

 ### Functions are objects and first-class citizens

-Any modern programming language without treating functions as first-class citizens is not cool anymore because functional programming is cool again after its long winter.
+Any modern programming language without treating functions as first-class citizens is not cool anymore because functional programming is cool again, after its long winter.

 So, functions can be passed to methods and stored in variables.
 No more need to define, _holder_ classes or interfaces just to define functions to pass to methods etc, as in Java.